verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/server_mode/index.rst

 Server Mode
 ================

+If VPR is in server mode, it listens on a socket for commands from a client.
+Currently, this is used to enable interactive timing analysis and visualization of timing paths in the VPR UI under the control of a separate client.
-VTR provides the ability to run in server mode using the following command-line arguments.
+VPR provides the ability to run in server mode using the following command-line arguments.

 .. code-block:: none